 No matter how much you love your work at your spa or massage practice, at some point, you may experience burnout.
 Burnout isn’t just feeling stressed or overly tired.
 When you feel burned out, you may even experience doubts about your professional competency and the value you bring to your business.
 At work, you may be more irritable or impatient with everyone and feel a general lack of energy and enthusiasm.

-There are a number of reasons why you may be experiencing burnout.
+There are several reasons why you may be experiencing burnout.
 The Mayo Clinic points to several specific factors that may be causing you to feel out of sync with your work – and maybe even your life.
 Lack of control is a leading cause of burnout.
 When you are running a business, you have many demands made on your time and attention.
-Those demands, as well as all the issues you undoubtedly deal with outside work, may be more than you can manage at times.
+Those demands, as well as all the issues you undoubtedly deal with outside work, maybe more than you can manage at times.

 Take care of yourself

 When it comes to preventing burnout, the first step is to maintain good physical and mental health – get enough sleep, exercise regularly – even taking breaks during the day for a walk counts– and make sure not to miss food when your body tells you it’s time to eat.

 Take time off to unwind.
 You don’t have to go out of town to decompress, though a week or two away is the best way to truly remove yourself from the day-to-day pressures and routine (as long as you shut off your smartphone and tablet).
 Take a drive or a hike; meet friends for lunch; if you have a hobby, pursue it or sit and read a book.
 You might even want to take a class totally unrelated to massage or skincare treatments.

 Feeling burned out may come from trying to do too many things at once.
 Step back and reset your priorities.
 You don’t immediately have to return every call or respond to email and text as soon as you get them.
 Plan your day and make sure to do the things that inspire and excite you first, then get on to the more mundane – but still necessary - “to-dos.”

 Find new challenges